brousalis/google-buttons-sass/README.md

     @import "google-buttons";

+If you prefer the compiled CSS version, you can find it in the main directory of the repo, `google-buttons.css`

 #### Javascripts

 You can include the javascript through two methods.
 In this case, Sprocket's `//= require` directives are useful, since there is no better alternative.